-Articles about fiber markets, the U.S. recycling rate, waste reduction and brand owner commitments drew our readers’ clicks last month.
+Articles about the U.S. plastics recycling rate, as well as the country’s contributions to ocean litter, drew our readers’ attention last month.

 The list below shows our top stories published in November in terms of unique page views.

-The U.S. recycling and composting rate took a significant dive in 2018, falling from 35% to 32%, according to new figures from the federal government.
+The U.S. recycling and composting rate declined significantly in 2018, but certain materials fared better than others, according to figures from the federal government.
 The drop was partially due to a change in how the rate was calculated.